wpengine/faustjs/DEVELOPMENT.md

 Developers with full GitHub repository access can create public releases:

-### Release the wpe-headless plugin
+### Release the FaustWP plugin

-1. Update the `Version` in the file header at `plugins/wpe-headless/wpe-headless.php`.
+1. Update the `Version` in the file header at `plugins/faustwp/faustwp.php`.
-2. Update the changelog and 'stable tag' in `plugins/wpe-headless/readme.txt`.
+2. Update the changelog and 'stable tag' in `plugins/faustwp/readme.txt`.
 3. Commit and push your changes for review **(DO NOT MERGE YET)**.
-4. Tag the approved commit with `plugin/wpe-headless/[version]`, for example: `git tag plugin/wpe-headless/0.3.5` and push the tag (`git push --tags`).
+4. Tag the approved commit with `plugin/faustwp/[version]`, for example: `git tag plugin/faustwp/0.3.5` and push the tag (`git push --tags`).
 Or use GitHub to [create a new release](https://github.com/wpengine/faustjs/releases/new) with that tag.
 This must be done prior to merging changes into the `canary` branch.
 5. Merge your changes into the `canary` branch

 CircleCI will build and deploy the plugin zip.
 The latest version will be available here: